rubyaustralia/ruby-event-guides/rubyretreat/venue.md

 ### Capacity

-These days, Rails Camps in Australia usually host 100+ people - sometimes they're closer to 150, sometimes they're closer to 80.
-Having a venue that can fit a larger group is preferred, but make sure you're clear with the venue on whether the hiring fee will be per-person or a flat rate, and if it's the former what the timeframes for final confirmation are.
+Pre-COVID, Rails Camps in Australia usually hosted 80+ people - anywhere up to 150 in Melbourne or Sydney, sometimes closer to 80 in other locations.
+Post-COVID events have been in the 60-90 range.
+Having a venue that can fit a larger group is preferred, but make sure you're clear with the venue on whether the hiring fee will be per-person or a flat rate (usually per-person), if there is a minimum cost you'll incur regardless of ticket sales, and the timeframes for payment of the deposit (usually when you book) and the remaining balance (generally 2-4 weeks prior to the event).

 ### Camping

-Some people like to camp in actual tents at Rails Camp.
+Some people like to camp in actual tents at a Retreat.
 These people usually number somewhere between a handful and a dozen - the clear majority of attendees prefer a dorm bed over a tent.
 It's worth confirming with the venue whether camping is allowed - it's certainly not a deal breaker, but it's good to be clear.

 ### Facilities